byuflowlab/VortexLattice.jl/docs/src/guide.md

 nothing #hide
 ```

 We generate our lifting surface using `wing_to_surface_panels`.
-We can also generate our lifting surface from a pre-existing grid using `grid_to_surface_panels`.
+We use the keyword argument `mirror` to mirror our geometry across the X-Y plane.
+A grid with the
+panel corners and a matrix of vortex lattice panels representing the surface
+of the wing is returned from this function.
+Only the latter is needed for the analysis.
+The former is provided simply for the user's convenience.

 ```@example guide
-surface = wing_to_surface_panels(xle, yle, zle, chord, theta, phi, ns, nc;
+grid, surface = wing_to_surface_panels(xle, yle, zle, chord, theta, phi, ns, nc;
 spacing_s=spacing_s, spacing_c=spacing_c, mirror=true)
 nothing #hide
 ```

-Note that we used the keyword argument `mirror` to create a copy of our geometry, reflected across the X-Z plane.
+We could have also generated our lifting surface from a pre-existing grid using
+`grid_to_surface_panels`.

 Now that we have generated our geometry we need to define our reference parameters and freestream properties.
 We use the following reference parameters